bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 1. The total time of the transfer orbit
 2. The angular distance between two planets, relative to the Sun

 The first item can be determined from the orbital elements of the transfer orbit, so we will not discuss how to calculate it here.
 The second item, the angular distance between two planets, is commonly called the **phase angle**.
-This is the angle formed by drawing radii from the initial planet to the Sun and then to the final planet, as shown in {numref}`fig:interplanetary-phase-angle`.
+This is the angle formed by drawing radii from the initial planet to the Sun and then to the final planet, as shown in @fig:interplanetary-phase-angle.

 :::{figure} ../images/interplanetary-phase-angle.svg
 :name: fig:interplanetary-phase-angle